The PropertyThe DeFeo TragedyThe Lutz HauntingThe Hoax ArgumentsThe Films

 What is the address?

 The address is not a secret.
-However we will not reveal the address of the Amityville "horror house," or the name of the current family in this FAQ out of respect for the current owners (who wish to have their privacy respected).
-If you decide to visit the house, please do not trespass on their property or knock on their door.
+However we don't reveal it here out of respect for the current owners (who wish to have their privacy respected).
+If you decide to visit the house, please recognize that it is a private residence and do not trespass on their property or knock on their door.
 They do not give tours or interviews.
-Also be advised that the neighbors apparently are sick and tired of all the visitors, as are the local police.
+Also be advised that the neighbors apparently are sick and tired of all the visitors, as are the local police (hint, hint)...

 Besides the DeFeos and the Lutzes, who has owned that Amityville house?

-The property was once part of a larger parcel of land owned by the Ireland family, and was apparently used for farming.
-In 1924, the land was divided-up, with this one section being sold by the Irelands to the Moynahan family.
+The property was once part of a larger parcel of land owned by the Ireland family, apparently used for farming.
+At some point the land was divided-up, with this one narrow lot being sold by the Irelands to John and Catherine Moynahan.
 The original house on that land (built in 1890) was moved up the block, providing the Moynahan family with a place to live while their new Dutch Colonial home was being constructed by local builder Jesse Purdy.

-When the Moynahan's died, the house was left to their daughter, Eileen; who moved in with her own family, eventually selling the house in 1960 to the Riley family.
+John Moynahan died in the home in 1939, following a year-long illness.
+He was 61 years old.
+After his wife's death (in January, 1960), the house was inherited by their daughter Eileen, who sold it to the Riley family 9 months later.
 The Riley's lived there for five years before divorcing, causing them to sell the house to the DeFeo family.

 The DeFeos moved-in in 1965, leaving behind their Brooklyn apartment most likely due to the growth of their family (the youngest child being born that same year).
 They lived there for nine years before their eldest son murdered the entire family one cold November night in 1974.
 The act shocked the community and the house stood vacant for a little over a year.